thunderbird/webext-docs/theme.rst

       :name: [``colors``]
       :type: (object)

-      Object with one or more key-value pairs to map color values to theme color keys.
+      A *dictionary object* with one or more *key-value* pairs to map color values to theme color keys.
 The following built-in theme color keys are supported:

       .. api-member::
          :name: [``button_background_active``]